Sebastp/Next-react-graphql-apollo_Boostrap/README.md

 ## Configuration

 You should configure things like eslint, tsconfig, prettier etc. with things that suit you and your project.
-Configuration in this project is not perfect - it's just my own preference, but I'm open to suggestions :)
+Configuration in this project is not perfect - it's just my own preference, and I'm open to suggestions :)

-> Thank you [Prosper Otemuyiwa](https://github.com/unicodeveloper) for including it in your [awesome-nextjs](https://github.com/unicodeveloper/awesome-nextjs)

 ## To see before coding;